jlooper/3-terrarium/1-intro-to-html/README.md

 ---

+## 🚀Challenge

-🚀Challenge: Add a 'bubble' shine to the left bottom area of the jar to make it look more glasslike.
+Add a 'bubble' shine to the left bottom area of the jar to make it look more glasslike.
 You will be styling the `.jar-glossy-long` and `.jar-glossy-short` to look like a reflected shine.
 Here's how it would look:

 ![finished terrarium](./images/terrarium-final.png)

+To complete the post-lecture quiz, go through this Learn module: [Style your HTML app with CSS](https://docs.microsoft.com/en-us/learn/modules/build-simple-website/4-css-basics)

 ## [Post-lecture quiz](.github/post-lecture-quiz.md)